BlackBerry pushes a sweet solution

 of messages, no need for a separate account and improved overall convenience.

-from Research In Motion Ltd. Convenience is the name of the game with the
+solution from Research In Motion Ltd. Convenience is the name of the game

-from a remote e-mail system.
-One overwhelming response was access to corporate
+wanted from a remote e-mail system.
+One overwhelming response was access

-e-mail accounts.
-Users are tired of dealing with a second mailbox; instead,
+to corporate e-mail accounts.
+Users are tired of dealing with a second mailbox;

-they want a mobile device they can use to send and receive e-mail from their
+instead, they want a mobile device they can use to send and receive e-mail

 Another issue was instant notification.
 People want to receive e-mail